-Miri Leshem-Pelley, author and illustrator of many children’s books including the upcoming Scribble and Author, provided this review of former literary agent Mark Malatesta.
+Miri Leshem-Pelley, author and illustrator of many children’s books including Penny and the Plain Piece of Paper (Penguin Books/Philomel) and Scribble & Author (Kane Miller), provided this review of former literary agent Mark Malatesta.
 Miri worked with Mark to improve her query letter and manuscript, which resulted in literary agency representation with a top literary agent.
-Miri’s book is now being published with Kane Miller.
-Their direct sales division is made up of nearly 18,000 independent sales consultants who sell their books to libraries and schools, and at home parties, school book fairs, and fundraising events.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Miri Leshem-Pelly.

 Mark Malatesta Review by Miri Leshem-Pelly